 HomeStudy Abroad ExamsMedical College Admission Test

-MCAT 2024 Exam - Dates, Registration, Syllabus, Admit Card, Result
+MCAT Exam 2025: Dates, Syllabus, Registration, Pattern, Result

-This MCAT exam 2024 is for prospective MD students who want to pursue medical education in the aforementioned countries and is conducted by the Association of American Medical Colleges or AAMC.
-There are no MCAT exam dates in India, as MCAT does not have test centers in India.
-However, one can go to neighboring countries such as Thailand, Malaysia or Singapore to appear for the exam.
+What is MCAT used for?
+MCAT exam 2025 is for prospective MD students who want to pursue medical education in the aforementioned countries and is conducted by the Association of American Medical Colleges or AAMC.
+There are no MCAT exam dates in India, as MCAT does not have test centres in India.
+However, one can go to neighbouring countries such as Thailand, Malaysia or Singapore to appear for the exam.
 The nearest MCAT exam dates are January 10 and January 11 for the academic year 2025.

 U.S. Territories which have MCAT test centres: